nabetse00/MessinaOne_Code-Quest-2024/README.md

 VALID FOR ALL BOUNTIES
 ## Airdrops in ALGO tokens for each transaction on the bridge that is pushed through one of the Bounty produced tools or applications.
 50,000 total $ALGO allocated for this initiative.

+# To participate developers should clone the repository and work locally and when done submit a PR (pull request) via this repository which will be reviewed by the MessinaOne Team.
 # git clone https://github.com/MessinaOne2024/MessinaOne_Code-Quest-2024.git
 # git checkout -b your-new-branch-name
 # git add .